-- e.
-As reasonably needed to ensure the safety of any student, school employee, volunteer, or other person present. - (2) Except as set forth in subdivision (1) of this subsection, mechanical restraint, including the tying, taping, or strapping down of a student, shall not be considered a reasonable use of force, and its use is prohibited. - (3) Nothing in this subsection shall be construed to prevent the use of mechanical restraint devices, such as handcuffs by law enforcement officers in the lawful exercise of their law enforcement duties.
+- otherwise prescribed for the student by a medical or related service provider. - ii.
+When using seat belts or other safety restraints to secure students during transportation. - iii.
+As reasonably needed to obtain possession of a weapon or other dangerous objects on a person or within the control of a person. - iv.
+As reasonably needed for self-defense. - v.
+As reasonably needed to ensure the safety of any student, school employee, volunteer, or other person present. - 2.
+Except as set forth in subdivision (1) of this subsection, mechanical restraint, including the tying, taping, or strapping down of a student, shall not be considered a reasonable use of force, and its use is prohibited. - 3.
+Nothing in this subsection shall be construed to prevent the use of mechanical restraint devices, such as handcuffs by law enforcement officers in the lawful exercise of their law enforcement duties.